-Presented By Rabbi Yosef Kalatsky Shlita, Dean
+Rabbi Yosef Kalatsky

-1. Appreciating the Declaration of Naaseh V'nishmah
+Appreciating the Declaration of Naaseh V'nishmah

-The Gemara in Tractate Shabbos tells us that a Sadducee (heretic) observed Rava engrossed in Torah study to such a degree that he was not aware that his hand was wedged under his foot - thus causing it to bleed.
+Gemara in Tractate Shabbos: A Sadducee (heretic) observed Rava engrossed in Torah study to such a degree that he was not aware that his hand was wedged under his foot - thus causing it to bleed.
 The heretic said to Rava, "You impulsive people!
 Just as in the past your mouth spoke before your ears listened, you are behaving in a similar impulsive manner - not thinking about the consequences of your behavior."
-Initially at Sinai when G-d offered the Torah to the Jewish people their response was Naaseh V'nishmah (we will do and we will listen).
-They had accepted the Torah unequivocally - regardless of the extent of the obligation.
-The Sadducee had criticized our ancestors at Sinai for behaving irresponsibly by accepting something upon themselves even though they were not aware of the degree of obligation it entailed.
-Rava responded, "The Jewish people accepted G-d's Torah with a pure and trusting heart because one who loves another assumes that the one he loves would not burden him with more than he can assume.
-Therefore, we accepted His Torah unequivocally because of our faith and trust in Him."